 During 2003, companies were busy saving money by consolidating their storage and server environments.
 The move was toward "utility computing", with "grid computing" being an enabler to that end.
-Many companies took advantage of new storage technologies like 2Gbit Fibre Channel and ATA
+Many companies took advantage of new storage technologies like 2Gbit Fibre Channel and

 -based disk devices.
 Many consolidated their production applications onto larger, more fault tolerant mainframe class storage arrays.
 As the total amount of data grew, many companies also redesigned their storage plumbing by adding "director class" core switches so more ports could be added to grow their existing fabrics larger.
-To ease management and add data replication capabilities, WAN
+To ease management and add data replication capabilities,

-plumbing was added to connect all their current SAN
+plumbing was added to connect all their current

 islands together.
 Many were busy creating standards for new storage requirements and figuring out how the new regulatory requirements affected them, putting plans in place to satisfy those requirements.

 During the latter part of 2003, large companies upgraded their existing SAN infrastructures to the latest generation hardware and standardized their environments by limiting the number of vendors that participate in their SANs.
 Using a standards approach for new storage purchases drove down overall costs, but many found it limited their ability to take advantage of new innovative technologies being delivered by small startup companies.